 #5 Visit a trusted mechanic

-If you think that you cannot do it yourself and you are not able to judge if the Odometer is rolled back or not.
+If you think that you cannot do it yourself and you don’t know how to tell if odometer has been rolled back and you are not able to judge if the Odometer is rolled back or not.
 You can take are trusted mechanic with you.

 The mechanic by seeing the inner and outer condition of the vehicle as well as the engine will be able to tell if the claimed mileage is actually true or not.